NiJoao/LegendasTV-Downloader/README.md

 1. Install python (v2.7 recommended) and the modules: BeautifulSoup4, rarfile
 2. Make sure UNRAR is in your PATH and available on console
 3. Open the file 'ltv-downloader.py' with any text editor
-4. Edit the first configuration lines with your username and password for legendas.tv website
 5. Drag-and-Drop videos or folders on 'ltv-downloader.py'
 6. Enjoy!